sevvallaydogann/TryHackMe/Rooms/RootMe/README.md

 ## Part 3:

-Since I was working purely from the CLI, setting up a reverse shell listener and keeping a connection alive was cumbersome.
+Since I was working from the CLI, setting up a reverse shell listener and keeping a connection alive was cumbersome.
 Instead, I opted for a stateless **Web Shell**.

 I created a tiny, one-line script:
 ```php